zhengying-liu/info232/TP3/README.md

 **GROUP LEADER ONLY:**
 Make sure you have re-run your notebook on the `public_data` (see last instruction of the previous step).
 Go to the Codalab page of your competition (check [http://saclay.chalearn.org/](http://saclay.chalearn.org/)).
 Go to the "Participate" tab, click on "Submit / View Results", and submit one of the files that was generated by the notebook.
 After a few seconds, refresh the page and make sure that your score has successfully been computed and go to the "Results" tab to check your submission is recorded in the leaderboard.
 If yes, you have successfully made your first submission to your challenge!

-Next: organize your group in 2 binomes (preprocessing, prediction, and visualization) and split the work to prepare the project proposal.